smartanthill/smartanthill2_0/docs/design-documents/protocols/sascrambling.rst

 SCRAMBLING procedure requires both sides to share one secret AES-128 key. **SCRAMBLING key MUST be independent from any other key in the system, in particular, from SASP key.**

-For SCRAMBLING procedure to be efficient (in secure sense), caller SHOULD guarantee that there is a 16-byte block within input packet, where such block is at least statistically unique, and the same block is statistically indistinguishable from white noise.
+For SCRAMBLING procedure to be efficient (in secure sense), caller SHOULD guarantee that there is a 12-byte block within input packet, where such block is at least statistically unique, and the same block is statistically indistinguishable from white noise.
 Offset to such a block within the packet is an input *unique-block-offset* parameter for SCRAMBLING procedure.
 In practice, SASP tag can be used for this purpose.

 SCRAMBLING procedure
 --------------------

+OPTIONAL Salted-SCRAMBLING
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+For some of the SADLP-\* protocols, desirable properties MAY include such things as AC/DC balance, or a (weaker) requirement to have at least one switch between different bits per N bits in bitstream.
+These requirements MAY be satisfied statistically (with the idea behind being similar to 64/66b protocol).

+SADLP-\* protocols MAY specify Salted-SCRAMBLING procedure, which enables such statistical properties.
+Given that SCRAMBLING procedure uses industrial-grade encryption, normally, one-byte "salt" is sufficient to ensure that at least one of the packets will have desirable properties.

+When Salted-SCRAMBLING is used, "Salt" field MUST be populated by random data:

+  + this random data MUST come from non-keystream RNG, see :ref:`sarng` for details
+  + if non-keystream RNG is not completely initialized yet at the moment when Salted-Default SCRAMBLING needs to be used, then:

+    - No data from not-initialized (or partially-initialized) RNG can ever be used
+    - Instead, Salted-SCRAMBLING procedure MUST use incremented counter; this counter SHOULD be pre-initialized with 0x33 on each system start.
+    - as soon as non-keystream RNG is completely initialized, it MUST be used instead of the incremented counter.

+**If Salted-SCRAMBLING is used, then for ANY retransmit (this MUST include SAMP retransmits and SAGDP retransmits), new value of "Salt" MUST be generated as described above, and the packet MUST be re-SCRAMBLED.** This is necessary to ensure that if violation of desirable properties has occurred, it will be statistically healed on the next run.

 Input
 ^^^^^